-Dr. Inagaki is appointed to be a Group Leader at the Max Planck Florida Institute for Neuroscience (MPFI) in September 2019 leading the Neural Dynamics and Cognitive Functions research group.
-His current research focus is to understand cellular and network mechanisms underlying cognitive functions, such as decision making and time perception, in mice.
+Dr. Inagaki started his Research Group Leader position at the Max Planck Florida Institute for Neuroscience (MPFI) in September 2019 leading the Neural Dynamics and Cognitive Functions research group.
+His current research focus is to understand cellular and network mechanisms underlying cognitive functions, such as purposeful movement initiation and time perception, in mice.